-When you compare your TransUnion and Equifax reports, you may notice that certain information, like your credit card balances or limits, vary between them.
-There could be a few reasons for this.
-Here are the most common.
+When you compare your TransUnion and Equifax reports on Credit Karma, you may notice that certain information, such as your credit card balances or limits, may not match exactly.

-Your lender doesn’t report to both bureaus.
-Some lenders choose to report to all the bureaus, while others prefer to report to just one or two (or none at all).
-If you’re wondering whether this is the case, you can contact the lender directly to find out.
+Some lenders choose to report to all three major consumer credit bureaus, while others may report to just one or two.
+If you’re wondering whether this is the case, contact the lender directly to ask.